adaltas/node-csv-docs/src/md/transform/options.md

 ## Available options

 *   `parallel` (number)
-     The number of transformation callbacks to run in parallel; only appy with asynchronous handlers; default to "100".
+     The number of transformation callbacks to run in parallel; only apply with asynchronous handlers; default to "100".
 *   `consume` (boolean)
     In the absence of a consumer, like a stream.Readable, trigger the consumption of the stream.